josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 <div class="alert is-important">

-Don't forget the asterisk `*` character in front of `ngIf`.
+Do not forget the asterisk `*` character in front of `ngIf`.
-It's a critical part of the syntax.
+It is a critical part of the syntax.

 </div>